jeswr/blog/raw-posts/disambiguating-data-wallets.md

 ![](/vc.webp)
 *Credit: [dock.io](https://www.dock.io/post/verifiable-credentials)*

 The common goal of data wallets is to allow you to prove that *someone* said *something* - for instance that the *University of Oxford* says that you earned a DPhil in Computer Science, or that *TicketMaster* says they issued you with a valid ticked for tonights Taylor Swift concert.

 To do this the *someone* (which we will now call an *issuer*) gives you, or more specifically an application on your device like Google Wallet (which we will call the *holder*) a digital Verifiable Credential.
-Examples include the [UK digital drivers license](https://www.gov.uk/government/news/digital-driving-licence-coming-this-year) :credit_card: and [Digital Student Certificates](https://athumi.be/en/blog/news/athumi-and-itsme-launch-groundbreaking-digital-student-certificate-first-implemented-by-dibbs-en-be).
+Examples include the [UK digital drivers license](https://www.gov.uk/government/news/digital-driving-licence-coming-this-year) 💳 and [Digital Student Certificates](https://athumi.be/en/blog/news/athumi-and-itsme-launch-groundbreaking-digital-student-certificate-first-implemented-by-dibbs-en-be).

 This digital credential can then be forwarded to someone else (which we call a *verifier*) - such as an employer who wants to confirm that you have a valid Doctorate.
-Et. :sparkles:voila:sparkles: you now have that dream job [growing cherry tomatoes](https://engineerdog.com/2023/05/29/why-do-so-many-programmers-want-to-be-farmers-how-to-build-a-corrugated-steel-garden-box/) [^1].
+Et. ✨voila✨ you now have that dream job [growing cherry tomatoes](https://engineerdog.com/2023/05/29/why-do-so-many-programmers-want-to-be-farmers-how-to-build-a-corrugated-steel-garden-box/) [^1].

 ### The tech